rikhavshah/basketball-gradient-ascent/README.md

 To reproduce our analysis, start in the [DataCleaning](https://github.com/rikhavshah/basketball-gradient-ascent/tree/master/DataCleaning) directory.
 Due to GitHub limits and data size, we have included one compressed set of SportVU data as an example.
-In order to reproduce the full analysis, one must move the .7z files from the data mirror we used from [this repository](https://github.com/sealneaward/nba-movement-data/tree/master/data) into the DataCleaning directory.
-The current [corresponding_moments.csv](https://github.com/rikhavshah/basketball-gradient-ascent/blob/master/DataCleaning/corresponding_moments.csv) and
+In order to reproduce the full analysis, one must move the .7z files from the data mirror we used from [this external repository](https://github.com/sealneaward/nba-movement-data/tree/master/data) into the DataCleaning directory.
+The (shots.csv)[https://github.com/rikhavshah/basketball-gradient-ascent/blob/master/DataCleaning/shots/shots.csv] file is also pulled from there and used as our starting point.

+The
+current
+[corresponding_moments.csv](https://github.com/rikhavshah/basketball-gradient-ascent/blob/master/DataCleaning/corresponding_moments.csv)
+and